What you will learn in this article:

 Cons: It generally still contains a lot of hazardous chemicals.
 Depending on the type of inner core, it may not be supportive of the spine and good posture.

-4. Natural Latex
+4. Natural or Organic Latex

-Natural latex (also referred to as NR latex, all-latex, pure latex, or organic latex) is made from naturally occurring latex from rubber trees.
+Natural latex (also referred to as NR latex, all-latex, or pure latex) is made from naturally occurring latex from rubber trees.
 Some common mattress brands that use natural latex include Avocado and Saatva.
-There are two types of latex foam, based on the manufacturing process:
+My newest latex mattress is from Naturepedic (more on them below).

-Dunlop latex is made by taking the rubber tree sap with its natural sediment and stirring, molding, and then stem-baking it.
+- Dunlop latex is made by taking the rubber tree sap with its natural sediment and stirring, molding, and then stem-baking it.
 During the process, the sediment falls to the bottom of the mattress and makes it dense and heavy.
 The resulting mattress is firm and provides good support for heavier individuals.

-Talalay latex is made by vacuum-sealing the rubber tree sap, depriving it of oxygen.
+- Talalay latex is made by vacuum-sealing the rubber tree sap, depriving it of oxygen.
 Then the sap is frozen, then baked.
 The resulting mattress, with its sediment distributed throughout, is softer and lighter.

-Cons: Not supportive of the spine and posture.
-Because it is natural it deteriorates faster – it lasts 4-5 years before needing to be replaced.
-Some natural latex may contain VOC chemicals that have been added in manufacturing.
-Natural or organic latex tends to be more expensive.
-It’s also difficult to find in a store.
-Online purchasing makes it difficult to “try before you buy” unless they offer a money-back guarantee.
-Still, they tend to be heavy (especially if it’s Dunlop) and are not convenient to move.
-I had two movers struggle pick it up.
+Cons: Not all natural latex mattresses are supportive of the spine and posture.
+Because it is natural, latex tends to deteriorate faster. —Some brands last only 4-5 years before needing to be replaced.
+Certain kinds of natural latex may contain VOC chemicals that have been added in manufacturing.
+Natural latex does tend to be more expensive, and it can be difficult to find in a store.
+Online purchasing makes it difficult to “try before you buy” unless they offer a money-back guarantee —which some do.
+They tend to be a bit heavy, especially Dunlop latex.
+However, it varies, depending on the model and size.

 5. Synthetic Latex